cryptozeny/sugarchain-v0.16.3/README.md

  * Every Sugarchain Yumekawa developers should do following this GITIAN release process.
 This is the safest method to release.
  * Do not trust created binaries by any others, and please use released by GITIAN and verify the PGP signatures of the Sugarchain Yumekawa developers.
+ * Use GITIAN release, or compile it yourself on your own machine.